Christmas letter 2022

 Mark with Schola at Fishmongers – one of a multitude of Christmas concerts and services

-Hil and Rob came to stay for Christmas.
-Hil and Katharine (with Lynne Roberts conducting a brass ensemble) sang at Cley St Margaret’s and then at Midnight Mass and on Christmas Day at Holt St Andrew, all conducted by Mark.
+Hil and Rob came for Christmas.
+Hil and Katharine sang at Cley St Margaret’s and Midnight Mass at St Andrew’s and on Christmas Day all conducted by Mark.

 Then we ended the year in Gran Canaria.
 Happy New Year!